Kielbasa is a Polish sausage that is enjoyed all around the world. It is a thick, dark-colored sausage that is packed with a heavy smoky flavor.

 Remove the kielbasa from the freezer.
 Make sure to leave it in the packaging, this helps the kielbasa defrost more evenly and faster.

-If the kielbasa is already removed from the packaging, wrap it in food-safe plastic wrap (like this product from Amazon) before placing it in the fridge.
+If the kielbasa is already removed from the packaging, wrap it in food-safe plastic wrap (like this product from Walmart) before placing it in the fridge.

 Place the kielbasa on a plate and put it at the bottom of the fridge.
 The plate stops the water running off the kielbasa once defrosted and leaking into the fridge.